Our End of the Year Insights with Predictions for 2016

 The rise of VR is the trend we are most excited for in 2016 and it’s time for sound to take center stage in bringing this tech to the next level.

 “The rise of VR is huge.
 Not a conference goes by these days where it’s not a focus.
-But Virtual Reality is currently virtual vision — to truly reach reality, the sound experience needs to be drastically improved and refined.”
+But Virtual Reality is currently virtual vision — to truly reach reality, the sound experience needs to be drastically improved and reimagined.”
 (Lauren McGuire, SVP, Managing Director)

 “I’m so impressed by the New York Time’s new VR app and its first news story ‘The Displaced.’
 To use VR beyond entertainment — and to extend it into education — has a lot of power to do good.”
 (Amy Crawford)